 If you are selling your home, you should be prepared for the day your first offer comes in.
 When your real estate agent calls to say there is an offer on your home, you will naturally get excited.
-When your agent describes the offer, you will probably experience an adrenaline rush.
-Whether the offer is good or bad, you should just remain calm--and discuss a counter-offer with your agent.
-The negotiations of a purchase begin with the buyer's ideal terms and a counter offer that communicates the seller's ideal terms.
+Whether the offer is good or bad, you should just remain calm–and discuss a counter-offer with your Realtor.
+The negotiations of a purchase begin with the buyer’s ideal terms and a counter offer that communicates the seller’s ideal terms.

 Responding to Low Offers